morse-simulator/morse/doc/morse/user/others/human.rst

-MORSE allows the simulation of humans: you can add a human model in your scene, you can control it from the keyboard and mouse during the simulation (move it around, sit it down, pick and place objets...), and export to your robotic systems various data (currently only the position and joint state, but other higher level states like gesture, grasped objects,... are planned).
+MORSE allows the simulation of humans: you can add a human model in your scene, you can control it from the keyboard and mouse during the simulation (move it around, sit it down, pick and place objects...), and export to your robotic systems various data (currently only the position and joint state, but other higher level states like gesture, grasped objects, etc. are planned).
+The human is handled inside MORSE as a robot, which means it can have sensors and actuators attached to it.

 .. image:: ../../../media/hri_import_human.jpg
    :align: center